Live streaming is a powerful marketing tool that allows a business to interact authentically with its audience.

 - increase the chances of success by testing the core features

-- validate the concept before investing in further development.
+- validate the concept before investing in further live streaming app development.

-To launch a live stream app, market it uniquely, prioritize user experience, monitor metrics, and tailor the UX to improve it.
+To build a live streaming app and launch it succesfully, market it uniquely, prioritize user experience, monitor metrics, and tailor the UX to improve it.